about NEXPLANON

 - Are pregnant or think you may be pregnant

-- Have, or have had serious blood clots, such as blood clots in your legs (deep venous thrombosis), lungs (pulmonary embolism), eyes (total or partial blindness), heart (heart attack), or brain (stroke)
+- Have, or have had blood clots, such as blood clots in your legs (deep vein thrombosis), lungs (pulmonary embolism), eyes (total or partial blindness), heart (heart attack), or brain (stroke)

 - Have unexplained vaginal bleeding